GoatRope/kw/README.md

 # kw
-Keyword based Note Database using bash and sqlite3
+Keyword based Note Database using bash and sqlite3.
+Allows note entries and keyword searches into a sqlite3 database from the command line.

+TL:DR

+put the files

+kw

+kwdata.sqlite

+into the bin/ of your user home directory and use 'kw' or 'kw -h'

+The Sell

+Do you have a giant file in your user dir named notes.txt?
+Do you have a notes folder filled with dozens of notes named after things you need to remember?
+Simplify your command line note taking and searching with kw.

 Requires a sqlite3 database file to be identified by the default variable: sqlpath=~/bin/kwdata.sqlite